gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Model cross compilation as a single toolchain
 - Don't create variants that can never be built
 - Don't create variants that are not desired - e.g linkage, target platform, build types
-- Allow a plugin to define the set of available tool chains, build type, platforms, flavors etc and allow a component to declare which of these make sense.
+- Allow a plugin to define the set of available tool chains, build types, platforms, flavors etc and allow a component to declare which of these make sense.
-  Can infer tool chain from target platform
+  Tool chain is NOT a dimension: Can infer tool chain from target platform and source dialect
+- Model language dialect and add this to source set, e.g. GCC, visual C++, ANSI C. A tool chain can compile some set of dialects.
+- Model operating system as a dependency declared by a source set.
+    - Can use this to determine which source sets to include in a given binary.
+- Model ABI as part of platform.
+A tool chain can produce binaries for some set of ABIs.
+- Tool chain is not a variant dimension.
+Instead, select a tool chain based on input source dialect and target platform.
+- Use 'Visual Studio' consistently.
+- Test coverage for Visual studio 2012, 2013
+- Tool chain represents an installation.
+Must be easy to configure the discovered tool chain, and configure extra installations.

 ## Source